Air Marshal Vivek Ram Chaudhari to be new Chief of Indian Air Force | Law-Order

 Air Marshal Vivek Ram Chaudhari will take charge as the chief of the Indian Air Force after the incumbent, Air Chief Marshal RKS Bhadauria, retires on September 30, the defence ministry said on Tuesday.

-Air Marshal Chaudhari is presently serving as Vice Chief of the Air Staff.
+Air Marshal Chaudhari is currently serving as Vice Chief of the Air Staff.

 ''The government has decided to appoint Air Marshal V R Chaudhari, presently Vice Chief of Air Staff, as the next Chief of the Air Staff after the retirement of Air Chief Marshal RKS Bhadauria on September 30,'' the ministry said in a brief statement.